openebs-archive/openebs-docs/docs/snapshots.md

       storage: 5Gi
 ```

-Once you have your own storage class defined or you are going to use default storageclass , use following command to download *snapshot_claim.yaml* which will be used to create new PVC from snapshot.
+You can have your own storage class defined or you can use default storageclass .
+You can use following command to download *snapshot_claim.yaml* which will be used to create new PVC from snapshot.

 ```
 wget https://raw.githubusercontent.com/openebs/external-storage/release/openebs/ci/snapshot/snapshot_claim.yaml